tonytw1/grid/thrall/README.md

 # thrall

-Thralls pulls update messages from a queue, interprets them, and modifies an Elasticsearch index accordingly.
+Thrall pulls update messages from a queue, interprets them and modifies the Elasticsearch index and image buckets accordingly.

 ## Build